Daria Kasatkina: Early life and background

-Junior career
+Junior years

 As a junior, Kasatkina was ranked as high as No. 3 in the world.
 She began competing on the ITF Junior Circuit shortly after turning 14 years old and won her first title at just her second career event, the low-level Grade 4 Samara Cup.
 In early 2012 while still 14, Kasatkina won two higher-level Grade 2 tournaments in Moldova and France, the former of which was the first Grade 2 event she entered.
 Towards the end of the year, she helped Russia reach the final of the Junior Fed Cup alongside Elizaveta Kulichkova and Alina Silich, where they finished runners-up to the United States.

 Kasatkina began excelling at the highest level junior tournaments in 2013.
 She reached her first Grade-1 final in doubles in January, which she followed up with her first Grade-1 final in singles in April.
 After failing to win a match at her only two Grade A events the previous year, Kasatkina finished runner-up to Belinda Bencic at the Trofeo Bonfiglio in May.
 She then won her first junior Grand Slam matches the following month, reaching the quarterfinals at the French Open.
 Following this event, she did not play another tournament until late August, when she won her first Grade-1 title at the International Hard Court Championship in the United States.
 Kasatkina's last event of the year was the Junior Fed Cup, where she played the No. 1 singles matches.
 With Veronika Kudermetova and Aleksandra Pospelova, the top-seeded Russian team won the tournament, defeating Australia in the final.

 Kasatkina had her best year on the junior tour in 2014, despite competing in just five tournaments.
 She reached both the singles and doubles finals at the Grade 1 Trofeo Mauro Sabatini, and won the title in singles.
 At the last ITF tournament of her career, Kasatkina won her first and only junior Grand Slam title in the girls' singles event at the French Open.
 As the No. 8 seed, she defeated top seed Ivana Jorović in the final, coming back from a set down.
 She was the first Russian girl to win the event since Nadia Petrova in 1998 and helped Russia sweep both junior singles events, with fellow European 16s champion Andrey Rublev winning the boys' singles title.
 In August, Kasatkina also participated in the Youth Olympic Games in Nanjing.
 She earned a silver medal in doubles alongside compatriot Anastasiya Komardina.
 They finished runners-up to Ukrainian Anhelina Kalinina and Belarusian Iryna Shymanovich.